rks101/eglinux/README.md

 history
 ```
 To search history recursively:
-Use ctrl+r and type few characters to search history, and then use tab to get that command:
+Use Ctrl+r and type a few characters to search history, and then use tab to get that command:
 ```
 (reverse-i-search)`ssh': ssh -i rps.pem ubuntu@10.10.120.120      <== ctrl+r and then typed ssh
 ```
 To see a few previous commands:
 Use arrow keys => Up for previous command and down to next in the history list.

-To repeat just immediate previous command
+To repeat the immediately previous command
 ```
 !!
 ```
-To clear history from current terminal session or shell:
+To clear the history from the current terminal session or shell:
 ```
 history -c
 ```

-Q. How do you hide a command from bash shell history?
+Q. How do you hide a command from the bash shell history?
 Suppose you did not want to reveal something :)
-A. try prefixing command with one or more spaces
+A. Try prefixing the command with one or more spaces
 ```
   compgen -abckA function > compgen_help.txt       <== command with a space prefix won't appear in history.
-Check using up arrow key
+Check using the up arrow key
 ```

 ----